If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 How To Price Your Child Care

-One of the most challenging and critical pieces to starting your child care business is determining how much to charge for your child care.
+One of the most challenging aspects to starting a child care business is determining how much to charge for your child care.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.